 When I started my research, the sheet music for Sången om den eldröda blomman was considered to have been lost long ago.
 However, after many long telephone conversations, the Finnish Broadcasting Company were quite surprised to find in their holdings the complete orchestral parts.
 However, the score was still missing.
 On a loose sheet among the orchestral parts, it was noted that the score and conductor’s part were lent to the composer in 1938.
 By searching for survivors in Järnefelt’s estate inventory, I found the material in the possession of a relative who kindly lent everything for copying.
 The score and conductor’s part are now also available at the Finnish Broadcasting Company.
 (En afton på Röda Kvarn, 214)

 After finding this material, a version of the score was assembled for performance in 1988.
 But by this time, a significant portion of the film had been lost.
 Sången om den eldröda blomman was released in its full length in April 1919, then rereleased in a shortened version in June 1920.
 Neither the 1919 nor 1920 versions survive compete, so the 1988 restoration was nearly 45 minutes shorter than Järnefelt’s score, which accorded to the version of 1919 (ibid., 213).
-Various arrangements of the score were made to accompany the 1980s restoration, and an edition orchestrated by Robert Israel was performed at various screenings in the subsequent years.
-However, to accompany the new digital restoration of 2017, a new arrangement of the score was made.
-For this, Jani Kyllönen and Jaakko Kuusisto were able to work from Järnefelt’s own manuscript score and the orchestral parts preserved from the original performances in 1919.
-The recording made in 2018 therefore offers the exact orchestration that Järnefelt presented in 1919, even if not all the music written for the film can be accommodated in the surviving film material.
+Further versions of the score were made to accompany the 1980s restoration.
+This included an edition by Robert Israel, who worked directly from Järnefelt’s manuscript to prepare the score for a live performance in Helsinki in 2006.
+A decade later, a new arrangement of the score was made to accompany the new digital restoration of 2017.
+For this, Jani Kyllönen and Jaakko Kuusisto also worked from Järnefelt’s manuscript score, and the orchestral parts preserved from the original performances in 1919.
+The recording made in 2018 claims to offer the exact orchestration that Järnefelt presented in 1919, even if not all the music written for the film can be accommodated in the surviving film material.
 (It’s a shame that the double-CD release couldn’t include more of the music either!)

 On the theme of new presentations for Swedish silents, the Järnefelt score made me want to hear more contemporary music arrangements from this context.
 Even if specially written scores like Sången om den eldröda blomman are the exception for Swedish films of this period, how many compiled scores (i.e. cue sheets) survive for other films—and therefore could be recreated?
 Wallengren’s thesis mentions dozens of films for which the musical cues are known to some degree.
 But Sången om den eldröda blomman is one of the only examples where the original music has been used for a digital release.
 Many Swedish silents on DVD have modern scores by Matti Bye, whose work was attached to numerous restorations from the 1990s-2000s.
 These are perfectly acceptable scores, but I find aspects of them very frustrating.
-Bye has a habit of instructing his string section to improvise atonal chaos at moments of suspense (the image of carriage wheels in Körkarlen (1921)) or high drama (the fight scene in Gösta Berlings saga (1924)) that drives me mad.
-These outbursts of musical violence (I am tempted to say musical ugliness) are at odds with the rest of the scores and with the films themselves.
-Bye’s music rarely moves me in the way the films do.
+Bye has a habit of instructing his string section to improvise atonal chaos at moments of suspense (the image of carriage wheels in Körkarlen (1921)) or high drama (the fight scene in Gösta Berlings saga (1924)) that I find very distracting.
+These outbursts of musical violence are at odds with the rest of the scores and sit uncomfortably with the films themselves.
+More broadly, Bye’s music rarely moves me in the way the films do.
 I’d be deeply curious to experience the films with the kinds of music that audiences might have heard in the 1910s-20s.
 For the premiere of Victor Sjöström’s Körkarlen at the Röda Kvarn in Stockholm, on New Year’s Day 1921, music was arranged by Eric Westberg.
 This was based around the music of Ture Rangström, together with works by Mendelssohn, Sibelius, Saint-Saëns, and Reger.
 With respect to Matti Bye, I’d rather hear music by any of the above.

 And if, as Wallengren outlines, this was the standard mode of presentation for films presentation in silent-era Sweden, then we should try and recreate it.
 If films by Sjöström and Stiller had assembled scores rather than original ones, then it’s a valid and important historical task to recreate what these might have sounded like.
 Wallengren also explains that even music specially written for a particular film was frequently reused to score other films.
 Thus, Järnefelt’s music for the rapids sequence in Sången om den eldröda blomman was reused for the similar scenes of the rapids in Stiller’s Johan (1920)—together with six other lengthy pieces from his work.
 Several of these same pieces were reused for Stiller’s Gunnar Hedes saga and again for Gösta Berlings saga.
 This kind of borrowing even extended to imported film music.
 For use in performances of Gösta Berlings saga, music was also taken from the score arranged by Louis Silvers and William F. Peters for Griffith’s Way Down East (1920) (En afton på Röda Kvarn, 141).
 I’d love to see all these films with the music arranged for them at the time, even if it means hearing the same pieces used and reused in different ways.
 It’s gorgeous music, so why not hear it more often?
 When else will you get a chance to hear new recordings of Järnefelt’s work?
 And beyond the familiar soundscapes of Grieg and Sibelius (or even Nielsen), Scandinavian orchestral music of the early twentieth century—by Hugo Alfvén, Kurt Atterberg, Rued Langgaard, Wilhelm Peterson-Berger, Ture Rangström, Johan Svendsen, et al.—is a great, untapped resource for anyone wishing to arrange contemporary music for silent films.